Social Media Marketing Essentials for Designers Who Hate Marketing

 User psychology over growth hacks.

 What works now?
 Understanding what users actually need and creating content that serves them.
-You know, like UX design principles but applied to social content.
+Like UX/UI design principles but applied to social content.

 Quality metrics over vanity metrics.

-The average brand posted 9.5 times daily in 2024, down from previous years.
+The average brand posted 9.5 times daily in 2024.
 The ones with highest engagement?
 They’re posting even less.

 Patagonia posts 3-4 times weekly and crushes it.
 Duolingo achieves 3.9% engagement on TikTok (56% higher than benchmark) through quality content, not frequency.